ZhangLaibao/machine_gun/java/JVM/concurrent/thread-src.md

         return threadInitNumber++;
     }

-    /* ThreadLocal values pertaining to this thread.
-This map is maintained by the ThreadLocal class.*/ ThreadLocal.ThreadLocalMap threadLocals = null;

-    /*
+    /**
-     * InheritableThreadLocal values pertaining to this thread.
-This map is
+     * ThreadLocal values pertaining to this thread & InheritableThreadLocal values pertaining to this thread.
-     * maintained by the InheritableThreadLocal class.
+     * This map is maintained by the ThreadLocal class.
      */
+    ThreadLocal.ThreadLocalMap threadLocals = null;
     ThreadLocal.ThreadLocalMap inheritableThreadLocals = null;

     /*